uviclibraries/onboarding/laser_adv.md

 1. Hands-on training is provided if your position requires using the laser cutter.

-2. At any point if the

-3.
+2. At any point if the filter unit stops working, smoke will no longer be sucked up.
+The laser cutter can be stopped in a few ways, with the pause button, the stop button, as well as the emergency stop red button.

 ```
   <button onclick="toggle('gif1')">Show / Hide Animation </button>